CSC510-GROUP-40/Homework_4/README.md

 [![Platform: Linux](https://img.shields.io/badge/Linux-FCC624?style=for-the-badge&logo=linux&logoColor=black)](https://www.linux.org/)

 # Homework_4
+This homeworks uses shell, sed and gawk commands for basic data analysis and manipulation via the bash terminal.
 ### Contributing
 Contributions to the Homework 4 are welcome!
 If you have suggestions for improvements or new features, please fork the repository and create a pull request.
 You can also open an issue to discuss your ideas.